jtv/libpqxx/include/pqxx/doc/datatypes.md

 or retrieve from, the database.
 What would it take to support that?

 Sometimes you do not need _complete_ support.
-You might need a conversion _to_ a string but not _from_ a string, for example.
+You might need a conversion _to_ a string but not _from_ a string, or vice versa.
 You write out the conversion at compile time, so don't be too afraid to be incomplete.
 If you leave out one of these steps, it's not going to crash at run time or mess up your data.
 The worst that can happen is that your code won't build.

 So what do you need for a complete conversion?